JavaScriptRegenerated/regenerated-dev-old/pages/home.md

 # JavaScript Regenerated

-_Rethinking JavaScript with Generator Functions._
+_Using components in more places with generator functions._
 ## [State Machines](/article/machines)

 ## [Parsing](/article/parsing)